 Successful Employment: Preparation

-It is also important that young adults with AS have opportunities to gain insight in to the huge variety of job options available and what these jobs are like.
-Well before high school graduation, adolescents can be encouraged to consider what career paths may suit them.
-Due to the abstract nature of imagining what a particular job would be like, it can be difficult for anyone to decide what job might be a good match.
-Constant observation and discussion of what other people are doing while you are out in the community can be helpful.
+It is also important that the young adult with autism has opportunities to gain insight in to the huge variety of job options available and what these jobs are like.
+Adolescents can be encouraged to consider what career paths may suit them well before high school graduation.
+Due to the abstract nature of imagining what a particular job would be like, it can be difficult for anyone to decide what might be a good match for them regarding employment.
+Constant observation of what other people are doing while you are out and about can be helpful.
 This exercise can help the adolescent recognize the huge variety of possible jobs (e.g. sales clerk, manager, construction worker, engineer, librarian, etc.).
-Whilst observing others, or engaging in activities, questions can be asked such as: “What jobs are people doing when I go to McDonalds?”
-There are the cashiers, the cooks, their managers, people who work where the food comes from (farms, processing plants), workers designing and manufacturing the packaging, building the restaurant, corporate management of the business / franchise, jobs in the banks that provide the financing etc. “What jobs are involved in making this computer and getting it to me?”
-Answers could include designing the computer, manufacturing the parts of the computer, buying the parts from other companies that go into the computer, software design, managing the people that do these jobs, sales and marketing, accounting, advertising, shipping, retail, etc. Adolescents can be encouraged to ask themselves questions such as: What would these jobs be like?
-How would I get a job like that?
+Whilst observing others or engaging in activities questions can be asked such as: “what jobs are involved when I go to McDonalds?”: the cashier, the cooks, their managers, where the food comes from – farms, processing plants, designing and manufacturing the packaging, building the restaurant, corporate management of the business / franchise, jobs in the banks that provide the financing etc.; “what jobs are involved in making this computer and getting it to me?” – designing the computer, manufacturing the parts to the computer, buying the parts from other companies that go in to the computer, software design, managing the people that do these jobs, sales and marketing, accounting, advertising, shipping, retail, etc. The adolescent can be encouraged to ask themselves questions such as “what would these jobs be like and how would I get a job like that?”

-There are some potentially greater obstacles specific to the communication and social skills deficits seen in AS that relate to the job application process.
-These may include coordinating the job search process, communicating with potential employers by telephone, and identifying and tapping the individual’s social network for employment leads (often the most successful approach to finding a job).
-To coordinate the job search process, set up a table with columns for job title applied for, when applied, how applied, contact person, follow up date etc. Job seekers with AS can practice using the telephone by first calling relatives and others they know, and slowly expanding this to individuals they know less well, perhaps the doctor’s office or hair salon, and finally to potential employers.
-A script can be implemented to help the conversation go smoothly and ensure that the young adult gets all the information about the job or the next steps that they need to take.
-A “spider-gram” can be used to help the young adult brainstorm and identify all the individuals in their immediate and expanded social network.
+Regarding the job application process itself, after some practice, searching for jobs, completing application forms, and preparing an eye catching resume should not pose particular problems for individuals with autism.
+The internet provides some very useful resources in these areas and beyond including free job interest inventories, statistics on various job categories such as typical salary and necessary qualifications, lots of examples of resumes, job hunting tips, as well as of course the websites for various companies and organizations where the individual may be interested in working.
+However, there are some potential obstacles specific to the communication and social skills challenges seen in autism that relate to the job application process.
+These may include coordinating the job search process, communicating with potential employers by telephone, and identifying and tapping the individual’s ‘social network’ for employment leads (often the most successful approach to finding a job).
+Coordinating the job search process can be simplified by setting up a table with columns for job title applied for, when applied, how applied, contact person, follow up date etc. Job seekers with autism can practice using the telephone firstly by calling relatives and others they know and slowly expanding this to individuals they know less well, perhaps the doctor’s office or hair salon, and finally to potential employers.
+A script can be implemented to help the conversation go smoothly and ensure the young adult gets all the information about the job or next steps that they need.
+A “spider-gram” type method can be used to help the young adult identify all the individuals in their immediate and expanded ‘social network’.

 Successful Employment: Strategies in the work place

 - Break tasks down into smaller components if possible.

-- Provide immediate, honest feedback on performance.
+- Provide immediate and honest feedback on their performance.

 - Provide models of the specific job skill.